keedio/kafka-rest/README.md

 frontend app built in any language, ingesting messages into a stream processing framework that doesn't yet support Kafka, and scripting administrative actions.

+This version adds a new Resource to connect to a Cassandra database using the koudera connector.

 Quickstart
 ----------